 In some cases, it can become a criminal act.
 Take online retailers, for example.
 Because online retailers are able to collect more information than physical retailers, they can create an online profile of someone shopping online, or someone ordering from an online retailer.
 By tracking website transactions, retailers can take advantage of discounts or alert shoppers to deals in advance of when they are available.

 Such information can also prove extremely valuable to a criminal organization.
 Information can be used to gain an insider’s position and move up the organization and, when it is combined with prior online information, can help create a detailed profile of potential targets for burglary.
-The same goes for theft of personal information.
-The value of those records is only likely to grow as companies continually gather more information about their users and build their online profiles.
+The same goes for theft of credit card information.
+Online retailers could prevent this from happening by tokenizing their credit card database using the software tools that companies similar to TokenEx tend to offer.
+The value of those records is only likely to grow as companies continually gather more information about their users and build their online profiles using their personal information.

 That is another key point to make about online reputation management.
 Whether a company needs to deal with online concerns or not, tracking web activity can provide businesses with valuable data that will help build a successful online marketing plan.